Sorare Beginners Guide

 There’s no denying that Sorare cards look fantastic.
 However, for you to truly understand the platform, we need to ignore the design of the cards to a degree.
 In this Sorare Beginners guide, I will be discussing everything on the platform, the key points being scarcity, tournament prizes and the eco-system that Sorare has established.

 However, it’s not the easiest Fantasy Football game to explain, due to there being many different mechanics to explain about the platform.
-If you’re looking for a Football Index alternative, we think you’ll be pleasantly entertained with the Sorare platform.
+If you’re looking for a FPL alternative, we think you’ll be pleasantly entertained with the Sorare platform.
 If you’re looking for my Sorare Review, you can find that here.

 In this Ultimate Beginners Guide, I aim to explain absolutely everything, enough so that if you have any single question about Sorare, this guide will have the answers.